jlahuisman/jlahuisman.github.io/news/_posts/2023-04-18-iconicitymeasurespaper.md

 ### Conclusions

 In sum, we found that there is much more to iconicity than just resemblance.
-Iconic signs also utilise *systematic* depictive conventions, they rely on *structural markedness* to let people know that they should be interpreted as depictions (see Dingemanse 2019), and they build on world knowledge that can be culturally specific as well as broadly shared.
+Iconic signs also rely on *systematic* depictive conventions, they rely on *structural markedness* to let people know that they should be interpreted as depictions (see Dingemanse 2019), and they build on world knowledge that can be culturally specific as well as broadly shared.

 ### Methodological contributions